etnbrd/mkarch/README.md

 About zsh :
 zsh is the default shell in arch, that's why I used it.
 However, the scripts should be fully compatible with bash if one replace the indirect variable reference syntax in utils.sh from `${(P)2}` (zsh syntax) to `${!2}` (bash syntax)

+# Salt

+To setup a machine after the basic install.

+- install git and salt
+    + `pacman git salt-raet`
+- clone this repo into your machine
+- launch the configuration with